-State Highway 1 closed after serious crash near Wellsford
+State Highway 1 closed after serious crash involving caravan near Wellsford

 "Detour routes are being set up and traffic at the crash scene is being directed by emergency services.
 Please consider using SH16 and expect delays," it wrote.

-Northbound commuters have reported traffic is at a stand still through the Dome Valley, and the queue is quickly growing.
+Northbound commuters have reported traffic is at a standstill through the Dome Valley, and the queue is quickly growing.